Radiologic Sciences Major

 A strong science and math aptitude is important for RS majors to possess since academic course work includes chemistry, physics, anatomy and physiology, microbiology, trigonometry, and statistics, in addition to general education courses.
 The full-time two-year professional level internship (60 credits) consists of classroom and clinical instruction in patient care procedures, radiation physics and protection, principles of imaging, positioning, radiobiology, and pathology.

 Students who have completed the prerequisite course work on campus and meet the GPA and grade requirements may be eligible to apply for the professional internship.
-Transfer students must complete a minimum of 20 resident credits at NDSU prior to the start of the professional program to be eligible to apply.
+Transfer students must complete a minimum of 20 resident credits at NDSU prior to the start of the internship to be eligible to apply.
 NDSU has affiliation agreements with ten hospital-based schools of radiologic technology that are accredited by the Joint Review Committee for Education in Radiologic Technology (JRCERT).
 Admission into the internship is competitive.
 Specific admission criteria are established by each affiliated hospital program and generally includes completion of required courses, academic achievement, references, related experience, and an interview.
-In addition, students must comply with criminal background and conduct requirements.
+In addition, students must meet program-designated technical standards, and comply with criminal background and conduct requirements.

 During the professional internship, specific letter grades are assigned by the hospital program, maintained on their program’s official transcript, and are not included in calculation of NDSU’s grade point average.
 Official transcripts are available upon written request from the hospital program.
 An NDSU grade of 'Pass' is awarded for successful completion of each term of the internship.